dptriani/mentari/README.md

 # sage-sed
 This is a simple python module to create SED and AB magnitude of simulated galaxies from SAGE (Semi Analytic Galaxy Evolution) (Croton et al. 2016).
-You only need to run sage and specify the directory in which you have the results.
+You first need to run SAGE and specify the directory where you have the results.
-There is a tutorial in jupyter notebook provided to help.
+Please check the jupyter notebook to see example on how to use this pipeline.